Skip to content

 You are welcome to join the community on any or all of these platforms at any time!

-The nf-core community also organises several events each year, which are community-driven gatherings that provide a platform to discuss the latest developments in Nextflow and nf-core workflows.
+The nf-core community also organises several events each year, which are community-driven gatherings that provide a platform to discuss the latest developments in Nextflow and nf-core pipelines.
 These events include community seminars, trainings, and hackathons, and are open to anyone who is interested in using and developing nf-core and its applications.
 Most events are held virtually, making them accessible to a global audience.

 Upcoming events are listed on the nf-core event page and announced on Slack.